This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

 Audit and assurance

 RSS is subject to normal assurance arrangements for 16 to 19 education and training.
-Institutions should ensure they have appropriate processes in place to record RSS applications and awards (including the number, value, purpose, whether awarded or not, and a brief justification for the decision).
+Institutions must ensure they have appropriate processes in place to record RSS applications and awards (including the students supported, the value of the award and a brief justification for the decision to award funding or reject the application).

 Institutions must ensure they can evidence their application process, how the student was assessed, how they made the decision to award the specific amount of RSS and the funds that they have issued for the student’s costs.
 They should also ensure they have retained a copy of ESFA’s decision on the course verification form.
 Auditors will be looking for evidence that institutions have applied the RSS eligibility criteria correctly and used a consistent application and assessment process for all students.